-All of the Company's trade and other receivables have been assessed for impairment based on the ECL model.
+All of the Group's trade and other receivables have been assessed for impairment based on the ECL model.
 The fair value of these short-term financial assets is not individually determined as the carrying amount is a reasonable approximation of fair value.
-Certain trade receivables were found to be impaired as determined by management; hence, adequate amounts of allowance for impairment have been recognized [see Note 18.2(b)].
+Based on management's assessment of the ECL using the simplified approach, certain trade receivables were found to be impaired; hence, adequate amount of allowance for impairment have been recognized.